thedevs-network/kutt/README.md

 The app is configured via environment variables.
 You can pass environment variables directly or create a `.env` file.
 View [`.example.env`](./.example.env) file for the list of configurations.

 All variables are optional except `JWT_SECRET` which is required on production.

+You can use files for each of the variables by appending `_FILE` to the name of the variable.
+Example: `JWT_SECRET_FILE=/path/to/secret_file`.

 | Variable | Description | Default | Example |
 | -------- | ----------- | ------- | ------- |